 Now that we have a net, we still need a car.
-In sumo the vehicles have types defining their basic properties such as length, acceleration and deceleration, and maximum speed.
-Furthermore it needs a so called sigma parameter which introduces some random behavior and is due to the car following model used.
+In sumo the vehicles have types that define their basic properties such as length, acceleration and deceleration, and maximum speed.
+Furthermore it needs a so called sigma parameter which introduces some random behavior owing to the car following model used.
 Setting it to 0 gives a deterministic car.

 Now we define a route for our car which simply consists of the two edges we defined.